cjyuan/cyf-notes/ITP-JS3-Sprint2-PR-comments.md

 However, "0", "1", "2" are keys of `[1, 2, 3]`, so it is better to specify the test as
 `expect(contains([1, 2, 3], "1")).toBe(false);` (to ensure you are checking what you describe)

+---

+Array is a kind of object in JS, and "0", "1", "2" are keys of `[1, 2, 3]`.
+So it is better to express the test as `expect(contains([1, 2, 3], "1")).toBe(false);` to ensure the function can truly reject array.

-There are other types of invalid parameters (number, undefined, null, string, boolean).
-One of them will show you a bug in your function.
+You can also test other types of invalid parameters (e. g., number, undefined, null, string, boolean).

 #### Sprint-2/implement/querystring.test.js